lilkingjr1/simplemysql/README.md

 ```

 ## commit()
-Insert, update, and delete operations on transactional databases such as innoDB need to be committed
+Insert, update, and delete operations on transactional databases such as innoDB need to be committed.

 ```python
 # Commit all pending transaction queries